crushingourenemies/Election-Templates/README.md

 ## Template vote reminder PM and telegram

-It is recommended that Election Commissioners send a PM and a telegram to all members of the Regional Assembly eligible to vote when voting begins, encouraging them to cast their ballots.
+It is recommended that Election Commissioners send a PM and a telegram to all Citizens eligible to vote when voting begins, encouraging them to cast their ballots.
 Below is a template that can be used for this purpose:

 **Title**: A reminder to vote